 The many actions of melatonin in preventing and treating cancer

 Melatonin is a powerful natural hormone produced mainly by the pineal gland below the brain about an hour after you fall asleep.
-It helps you sleep more deeply.
+It helps you sleep more deeply, longer.
 But it is also an antioxidant, boosting the immune system, and an anti-inflammatory compound, two factors that add up to make sleep naturally healing.
-Melatonin also regulates levels of human oestrogen and growth hormone in the body, two critical hormones in the cancer process, and it has been found to have epigenetic (cancer-correcting) properties.
+Melatonin also regulates levels of human oestrogen (estrogen) and growth hormone in the body, two critical hormones in the cancer process, and it has been found to have epigenetic (cancer-correcting) properties.
 It has also been found to affect oestrogen receptor sites in the body, modifying them so that ´bad´ oestrogen (human and chemical) cannot bind to them.

-Melatonin´s production is threatened as we age, by poor gut health, by alcohol, stress, disturbed sleep (night shift work, long-haul flying) and Electro-Magnetic Fields (EMFs).
+Melatonin´s production is threatened as we age, and by poor gut health, by alcohol, stress, disturbed sleep (night shift work, long-haul flying) and Electro-Magnetic Fields (EMFs).

 The mind-body connection?

 1. Little was known about the pineal gland in Western Medicine until 1958 when Lerner reported that it secreted melatonin.
 However, the Ancient Greeks described it as ´The Realm of Thought´; Descartes called it ´The Seat of the Soul´.
 In Eastern medicine it has long been associated with the ´Third Eye´ and intuition, and it is linked to an important energy chakra.
 There are melatonin receptor sites on cells all over the body.

 2. The pineal has also been shown to be the link between the nervous system and the "Limbic System" of the brain.
 It is thus quite possibly linked to perception and research shows its production is activated, regulated and even damaged by energetic, electrical and magnetic frequencies.
 These may be your own natural ones, or external EMFs.